Have we reached the limits of content marketing? Is the birth of a trend, just now starting to hit the mainstream, destined to crash?

 The market for burgers is seemingly saturated, yet somehow Five Guys has managed to grow a thriving and rapidly growing business.

 Mark’s blog post came up for discussion with Joe Pulizzi and the gang at The Friday Hangout in a show titled after Joe’s book Epic Content Marketing.
 Joe’s analysis was that the market isn’t even close to content saturation – brands are just starting to get the hang of content marketing.

-When we put this thinking into a framework, like TopRank’s content marketing maturity model, it becomes evident.
-In a separate show with the same crew, Lee Odden points out many brands are still in a “production” phase, where more is better.
-It’s barely begun.
+When we put this thinking into a framework, like TopRank’s content marketing maturity model (shown nearby), it becomes evident.

 The era of mass media is clearly over, which I think validates much of Mark’s point.
 The New York Times isn’t a sole source of information anymore – those economics are quite clear – to the gain of many independent bloggers and to the dismay of many professional journalists.

-I’m confident we have a ways to go before we reach saturation levels: we’ve still got a long road to content shock.
+I’m confident we have a long way to go before we reach saturation levels: we’ve still got a long road to content shock.